secsh, ssh

 Specifies the list of methods to use in keyboard-interactive authentication.
 Multiple method names must be comma-separated.
 The default is to use the server specified list.
 The methods available vary depending on what the server supports.
 For an OpenSSH server, it may be zero or more of: bsdauth and pam.

 Specifies the available KEX (Key Exchange) algorithms.
 Multiple algorithms must be comma-separated.
-Alternately if the specified value begins with a + character, then the specified methods will be appended to the default set instead of replacing them.
-If the specified value begins with a - character, then the specified methods (including wildcards) will be removed from the default set instead of replacing them.
+If the specified list begins with a + character, then the specified algorithms will be appended to the default set instead of replacing them.
+If the specified list begins with a - character, then the specified algorithms (including wildcards) will be removed from the default set instead of replacing them.
+If the specified list begins with a ^ character, then the specified algorithms will be placed at the head of the default set.
 The default is:

 Specifies a command to execute on the local machine after successfully connecting to the server.
 The command string extends to the end of the line, and is executed with the user's shell.
 Arguments to LocalCommand accept the tokens described in the TOKENS section.